What is a Pennsylvania Criminal Record?

 Criminal records in Pennsylvania are official documents that contain the details of the criminal activity of a person.
 Colloquially known as a rap sheet, these records are the official government depository of the arrest, indictment, pending and past dispositions, and conviction information for a person who has entered the legal system as a convicted or suspected criminal.
-These records are kept at every level of every jurisdiction—albeit with varying levels of effectiveness— from municipal, county, and state levels.
-This means they are gathered from all types of criminal courts from across the state and the country.
+These records are kept at every level of every Pennsylvania jurisdiction—albeit with varying levels of effectiveness— from municipal, county, and state levels.
+This means they are gathered from all types of criminal courts across the state and the country.

 Pennsylvania criminal records contain:

 - The name of the subject

 - Their birth date, last known height and weight, and race

 - A mugshot, fingerprints, and other gathered physical identifiers